Boolean functions on high-dimensional expanders: Introduction

 (If we identify $y_t$ with the product $\prod_{i \in t} x_i$ of ``variables'' $x_i$, then harmonicity of a multilinear polynomial $P$ translates to the condition $\sum_{i=1}^n \frac{\partial P}{\partial x_i} = 0$.)
 As in the case of the Boolean cube, this unique representation allows us to orthogonally decompose a function into its homogeneous parts (corresponding to the contribution of monomials $y_t$ with fixed $|t|$), which plays the same essential part in the complete complex as its counterpart does in the Boolean cube.
-Moreover, this unique representation allows extending a function from the ``slice'' to the Boolean cube (which can be viewed as a superset of the ``slice''), thus implying further results such as an invariance principle~\cite{FilmusKMW2016,FilmusM2016}.
+Moreover, this unique representation allows extending a function from the ``slice'' to the Boolean cube (which can be viewed as a superset of the ``slice''), thus implying further results such as an invariance principle~\cite{FilmusKMW2018,FilmusM2019}.

-We generalize these concepts for complexes satisfying a technical condition we call \emph{properness}, which is satisfied by both the complete complex and high-dimensional expanders.
-We show that the results on unique decomposition for the complete complex hold for arbitrary proper complexes, with a generalized definition of harmonicity which incorporates the distributions $\Dist{i}$.
+We generalize these concepts for complexes satisfying a technical condition we call \emph{properness}, which is satisfied when the Markov operators of the upper random walks $DU$ have full rank, or equivalently that $Ker U_i = \{0\}$ for all $i$).
+This holds for both the complete complex and high-dimensional expanders.
+We show that the results on unique decomposition for the complete complex hold for arbitrary proper complexes (\Cref{thm:decomposition}) with a generalized definition of harmonicity which incorporates the distributions $\Dist{i}$.
 In contrast to the case of the complete complex (and the Boolean cube), in the case of high-dimensional expanders the homogeneous parts are only approximately orthogonal.

-The homogeneous components in our decomposition are ``approximate eigenfunctions'' of the Markov operators defined above, and this allows us to derive an approximate identity relating the total influence (defined through the random walks) to the norms of the components in our decomposition, in complete analogy to the same identity in the Boolean cube (expressing the total influence in terms of the Fourier expansion).
-All of this is summarized in \cref{thm:approximate-orthogonality-hdx}.